The legend of the Earth that chooses its guardians

 Quick summary

 This legend tells how the Earth chooses its guardians from among humans.
-She seeks neither strength nor power, but listening, respect, and memory.
-A profound story about responsibility, balance, and the sacred bond between humans and all living things.
+It seeks neither strength nor power, but listening, respect, and memory.
+A profound tale about responsibility, balance, and the sacred bond between humanity and all living things.

 The legend of the Earth that chooses its guardians

 It is said that the Earth never entrusts its knowledge to those who want to possess it.
-She only entrusts it to those who are willing to protect her.
+It only entrusts it to those who are ready to protect it.

 In the beginning

 In the beginning, the Earth observed.
-She watched the oceans learn to breathe.
-She watched the mountains being born in the silence.
-She saw the animals walking around without ever taking more than they needed.
+It saw the oceans learn to breathe.
+It saw the mountains born in silence.
+It saw the animals walk without ever taking more than they needed.

 Then the human arrived.

 At first, he walked slowly.
 He gave thanks before picking.
-He listened before he spoke.
+He listened before speaking.
 He knew that every gesture left a trace.

 The imbalance